 - Poster TeamDistribute posters to downtown locations and to key community boards around the city and county

 Stay tuned with more details on our volunteer opportunities.
-If you’d like to volunteer with HDR, fill out this form, explaining how you’d like to help.

 Good luck with your resolutions downtown!